 TEACHING AND LEARNING Carson Street strives to provide an active and inclusive culture for learning.
 Our focus on individual needs and abilities is achieved by maintaining strong partnerships with parents and the wider community including allied service providers and health professionals.
 This highly valued partnership in the learning process ensures that the academic, physical, emotional and behavioural needs of each child are recognised and supported.
 A comprehensive approach to challenging our students to achieve their best and build self-confidence in their personal abilities is provided through our holistic approach to student learning and achievement.
 We focus on providing our students with a broad range of learning opportunities that respond to the diversity of their individual needs and abilities.
 Our students require significant educational adjustments and student performance is monitored against individualised education plans known as IEP's.
 Parent/teacher interviews are held at the beginning of each year and revised at the end of first semester.
-REPORTING TO PARENTS Student reports are provided to families at the end of each semester.
-Carson Street uses the Department of Education's online system Reporting to Parents: Special Education Needs for the recording of student achievement.
 LEARNING PATHWAYS AND SPECIALIST PROGRAMS The school sets high expectations for student learning.
 The culture of the school is to support and challenge students in all aspects of their development.
 In order to strategically support the diversity of our students educational needs a range of evidence based programs are offered to pre-compulsory and school-aged children.
 KINDERGARTEN AND SCHOOL AGED PROGRAMS CE: Conductive Education THRIVE: Teaching How to Reach Independence Via Education REACH: Rainbow Way, Explicit Teaching, All-Inclusive program for Carson Street students, Hosted at Belmay Primary School CONDUCTIVE EDUCATION Conductive Education (CE) is an holistic system of education which was established by Professor András Pető in Hungary in 1945.
 It is an integrated pedagogical/educational system, which enables people with damage to the central nervous system to learn how to overcome the challenges they face.
 Although the primary disability may be of a physical nature, this impacts on all areas of development including; cognition, social skills, health, emotional development, perceptual abilities, speech and language.
 These conditions therefore cannot be seen as isolated physical disabilities.
 Those who have a disability of a neurological origin benefit from Conductive Education.
 Through education, Teacher/Conductors teach the skills which lead the student to work with their motor disabilities, moving towards increased independence.
 Students are encouraged to be active participants in their learning, leading to active personalities.